-Satellite images and tracking maps of Category 5 Major Hurricane Matthew 2016, September 28 - October 10.
+Satellite images, weather maps and tracks of Category 5 Major Hurricane Matthew 2016, September 28 - October 10.
 Max wind speed 165mph.

 Dropsonde data from a NASA Global Hawk mission into Matthew today (October 9) indicate that the post-tropical cyclone has not weakened.
 The observations continue to show a band of 60-65 knot winds to the southwest and west of the center.
 Matthew is moving east-northeastward at about 13 knots, and an east-northeastward motion within the mid-latitude westerlies should continue through tonight.
 Matthew is forecast by the global models to weaken and be absorbed within a frontal boundary on Monday, and the NHC forecast follows suit.
 It should be noted that a strong baroclinic low is expected to develop along the same frontal boundary near Nova Scotia on Monday.